ShayanRiyaz/shayanriyaz.github.io/README.md

 ## License

-Feel free to adapt this theme to your site without linking back to me or including a disclaimer, although letting me know would be nice. ;)
+Feel free to adapt this theme to your site without linking back to me..

 ## To run it locally
 ```